BeautifulTovarisch/node-template/README.md

 ### What is this repository for? ###

 A quick-start webpack template that includes a dev-server, react + babel and redux pre-install.
-It also comes with environment-specific webpack build for convenience.
+It also comes with environment-specific webpack builds for convenience.

 ### How do I get set up? ###